varnish/Varnish-Book/varnish_tutorial.rst

         cache, and you choose which one you want with the '-s' argument.

         They approach the same basic problem from two different angles.
-With the "malloc"-method, Varnish will request the entire size of the cache with a malloc() (memory allocation) system call.
+With the `malloc`-method, Varnish will request the entire size of the cache with a malloc() (memory allocation) system call.
 The operating system will then divide the cache between memory and disk by swapping out what it can't fit in memory.

-        The alternative is to use the "file" storage backend, which instead creates a file on a filesystem to contain the entire cache, then tell the operating system through the mmap() (memory map) system call to map the entire file into memory if possible.
+        The alternative is to use the `file` storage backend, which instead creates a file on a filesystem to contain the entire cache, then tell the operating system through the mmap() (memory map) system call to map the entire file into memory if possible.